nucatus/testNGAfterClassPoc/README.md

 # testNGAfterClassPoc

-Demonstrates the use of not static variables when these are called from `@AfterClass` methods.
+Demonstrates the use of not static variables when these are called from whithin `@AfterClass` methods.
 This is a huge constrain JUnit imposes.